-We researched 7 years worth of marketing campaigns and discovered some trends around why most campaigns fail.
+We researched 7 years worth of internet marketing campaigns and discovered some trends around why marketing fails.
 We hope this post helps you avoid the mistakes we’ve made.

 Growing your small to medium-sized business today takes a solid understanding of how to operate at least one successful digital marketing campaign.

 Sophisticated marketing teams run multiple marketing campaigns across a wide variety of channels, like the following:

 - Paid advertising (digital like Google Adwords or Google Shopping and physical like a magazine or local circulation)

 - Personal Referrals

 - PR (industry specific PR is typically more about digital brand building than lead gen)

 - Newspaper (yes, these still work in the right geographies)

 If you are an Owner or Marketing Manager of a small to medium-sized business generating $800k to $30M in annual revenue, and one or more of your marketing plans are failing right now, this post will help you and your team right the ship.